EssentialsX/Website/Discord-Tutorial.md

 most situations however, as the message system will always fallback to the `primary` channel if a channel ID is invalid.

-Now on the to the types of messages you can receive themselves (which is where you're going to use these channel definitions).
-In the `message-types` section of the config, you can see a list of message types (join/leave/chat/etc) on the left (as the key), and on the right there is a channel definition.
+Now on to the types of messages you can receive themselves (which is where you're going to use these channel definitions).
+In the `message-types` section of the config, you can see a list of message types (join/leave/chat/etc.) on the left (as the key), and on the right there is a channel definition.

 For the sake of example lets say we want to send all chat messages to their own channel.
 We can do this by creating a new channel definition and setting the `chat` message type to said channel definition.
 Below are step-by-step instructions for said example, you can follow along to get the gist of how to apply this to other use cases

-1. Find the channel on Discord you want to only send chat messages to, and then right click the channel and click "Copy ID".
+1. Find the channel on Discord you want to only send chat messages to, and then right-click the channel and click "Copy ID".
 > ![Copy ID](./images/discord/chat-copy-id.gif)